 Volunteers and staff training Gwinnett’s strays and abandoned dogs to make them into well-trained, adoptable pets.

 Why C.L.A.S.S.?
 My task force set out to first identify what owners thought were the most important real life skills their dogs needed to have.

 Source: Pet Life Radio

-Join DSPN host Laurie Williams and her guests, Mychelle Blake, CEO and Ann Allums of the Association of Pet Dog Trainers (APDT) as they discuss C.L.A.S.S.
+Join DSPN host Laurie Williams and her guests, Mychelle Blake, CEO and Ann Allums of the Association of Professional Dog Trainers (APDT) as they discuss C.L.A.S.S.
 (Canine Life and Social Skills), its new and innovative educational dog training program.